bee-san/english-or-not/README.md

    - Quadgrams (4-character sequences)
    Each n-gram type is weighted differently in the final score.

-2. **Dictionary Check**
+2. **Dictionary Check with Perfect Hash Table**
    - Uses a comprehensive list of 370,000+ English words from dwyl/english-words
+   - Implements a perfect hash table using a generated match statement
-   - Words are loaded at compile time for optimal performance
+   - Words are compiled into the binary for zero runtime loading overhead
-   - Calculates the ratio of valid English words in the text
+   - Provides O(1) lookup time for word validation
    - Handles both individual words and multi-word phrases
    - Includes common technical terms and proper nouns
-   - Optimized for fast lookups using a HashSet
+   - Memory efficient with no runtime allocations

 ### Scoring Weightings